helidon-io/helidon/docs/mp/openapi/openapi-ui.md

 OpenAPI itself.

-The SmallRye OpenAPI UI component accepts several options, but they are of minimal use to application developers and they must be passed to the SmallRye UI code programmatically.
+The SmallRye OpenAPI UI component accepts several options, but they are of minimal use to application developers, and they must be passed to the SmallRye UI code programmatically.
 Helidon allows you to specify these values using configuration in the `mp.openapi.services.ui.options` section.
 Helidon then passes the corresponding options to SmallRye for you.
 To configure any of these